BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 - Gets the latest Device Twin information
 - Defines a new `patch` object used to update the Device Twin
 - Updates the Device Twin
-- Logs the current desired configuation to the console.
+- Logs the current desired configuration to the console.

 3) Lastly, add the following line to the *default* case of the `consoleReadTask` task in the *Main* method: